2023 Solar Incentives Guide for Freeport, NY - Tax Credits & Rebates

 Can I use solar and another type of renewable energy in combination to power my home?

 You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Be sure to go over your ideas with your local Freeport solar installation expert.
-They can help you as you plan for your project and give you an understanding of various incentives that you might or might not qualify for.
+Make sure you go over your plan with your local Freeport solar installation expert.
+They can help you plan your project and educate you on the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.